SophistSolutions/Stroika/Documentation/Building Stroika.md

 ## Building your own application

 To some degree, this is simple, and you can just copy/munge one of the sample applications.
 But the paths in the makefile aren't simple to update.
-So Stroika provides a 'Skel' utility, that builds a skelten application.
+So Stroika provides a 'Skel' utility, that builds a skeleton application.

   ~~~bash
   ./ScriptsLib/Skel --appRoot ../myApp